Last Updated: 5 February 2015

 - Submitting an enquiry form and selecting “Send us your Feedback” via our website at www.bne.com.au/help.

-We will acknowledge receipt of your written complaint within 3 working days after we receive it.
-We need a reasonable time to conduct enquiries and so we will provide you with a formal response within 30 days of receiving your written privacy complaint.
+We will try to acknowledge receipt of your written complaint within 3 working days after we receive it.
+We need a reasonable time to conduct enquiries and so we will usually provide you with a formal response within 30 days of receiving your written complaint.
 If the circumstances of your complaint are complex and we need additional time to provide you with a formal response, we will contact you to let you know.
-Our Privacy Officer will provide you with our formal response.

 Need more help?

-If you still feel your issue has not been resolved then you can raise your concern with the Office of the Australian Privacy Commissioner:
+If you still feel your issue has not been resolved then you can raise your concern with the Australian Privacy Commissioner:

 - Phone: 1300 363 992 or (if outside Australia) +61 2 9284 9749